Skip to content

 └─────┴─────┘

-df2.groupby("y", maintain_order=True).count()
+df2.group_by("y", maintain_order=True).count()

-let out = df2.clone().lazy().groupby(["y"]).agg([count()]).collect()?;
+let out = df2

 shape: (4, 2)